 The Cremelino Prophecy, book 1

-Category: coming of age, myths and legends, science fiction and fantasy, sword and sorcery,
+Category: action and adventure, coming of age, myths and legends, science fiction and fantasy, sword and sorcery, teen and young adult

 Release Date: February 9, 2016